 Centuries later, in the 1800s, doctors were still using cannabis to cure a range of ailments.
 Scientists would later discover that Tetrahydrocannabinol (THC) was a key component of cannabis’ medicinal properties – a breakthrough that would lead to using the plant for a number of modern treatments.

 History of legislation and legalisation

-In response to the growing criticism of the opium trade in the early 20th century, the League of Nations signed a multilateral treaty restricting use of drugs like cannabis to scientific and medical use only.
+In response to the growing criticism of the opium trade in the early 20th century, the League of Nations signed a multilateral treaty restricting the use of drugs like cannabis to scientific and medical use only.
 Around the same time, countries like the United States and the United Kingdom began to criminalise cannabis during the prohibition era.

-In 2016, the Australian government established a licensing and permit scheme for the lawful research, cultivation and manufacturing of medicinal products.
+In 2016, the Australian government established a licensing and permit scheme for the lawful research, cultivation and manufacturing of medicinal cannabis products.
 With superior climate conditions and high green standards, Australia has positioned itself to be a key supply centre for the rest of the world.

 Types of cannabis plants

-It is widely believed that there are many different types of cannabis which can each be differentiated by their phenotypes (or, their visual appearance) and typified by their different chemotypes (or, their chemical composition).
+It is widely believed that there are many different types of cannabis which can each be differentiated by their phenotypes (visual appearance) and typified by their different chemotypes (chemical composition).
 However, this is no longer accurate.